christianvoigt/argdown/packages/argdown-cli/Readme.md

 Current features of argdown-cli:

   - export to html with `argdown html`
-  - export to dot  with `argdown dot`
+  - export to pdf, svg or dot  with `argdown dot`
   - export to json with `argdown json`
   - use `argdown` with an `argdown.config.json` file for more complex operations